-The government guarantees about a quarter of a borrower’s mortgage, giving approved lenders a greater degree of security.
+The government guarantees about a quarter of a borrower’s mortgage, up to the VA Loan Limits, giving approved lenders a greater degree of security.
 In turn, that security often leads to excellent loan terms for qualified veterans.

 On the whole, VA loans are typically easier to qualify for than conventional loans.
 They also come with some significant financial benefits.
 Despite that, only a fraction of the nation’s 24 million veterans have taken advantage of their VA loan benefits.